ClimateClover - Drought tolerance in white clover as a future breeding target

 The aim of the project ClimateClover is to deliver knowledge on the potential of rooting depth in forage legumes as breeding target for increased drought tolerance enabling the creation of future resilient and sustainable cropping systems.
 Furthermore, the aim is to elucidate the effect of drought on cultivar differences in biological nitrogen fixation resulting in differences in biomass and protein content.

+Results are freely available for all companies active in this sector or subsector and can be purchased by contacting the project leader.
 Presentation of results are published here.
-Scientific papers will be completed submitted for publication by the end of 2026.
-Both the articles and the project data will be made accessible via links provided on this website.
+Scientific papers will be submitted for publication by the end of 2026.
+Both the articles and the project data will be made accessible via links provided on this website by the end of 2026.

 Researchers